RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 ### 1. Download and install

 I downloaded the latest KeePassXC version (2.7.6) from the official organisation webpage.
+In figure 3 the PGP Signature and SHA-256 Digest refer to verification of the downloaded software's authenticity and integrity.
+KeePassXCTeam assures that it's not necessary to verify signatures if you used the official website to download the program.
+I chose to believe them and proceeded with installation.

 ### ![h4_keepass_dl](https://github.com/RenneJ/hh-infosec-course/assets/97522117/5ff0ea6f-ad10-4e34-9da9-e627f70a7227)
 > Figure 3.
 View from KeePassXc download page.
 Src: https://keepassxc.org/download/#windows